-More than 500 Eurofighter Typhoon aircraft have been successfully delivered to six countries: Germany, United Kingdom, Italy, Spain, Austria and Saudi Arabia.
+More than 500 Eurofighter Typhoon aircraft have been successfully delivered to seven countries: Germany, United Kingdom, Italy, Spain, Austria, Oman and Saudi Arabia; and ordered by two more: Kuwait and Qatar.

 With units operating worldwide, the Eurofighter Typhoon fleet completed over 400,000 flying hours with unparalleled operational statistics from Europe to the South Atlantic and the Middle East.